P-22: Capture and death

-The National Park Service and the California Department of Fish and Wildlife announced in December 2022 that they would capture P-22 to evaluate his health, following a pair of attacks on chihuahuas in the city.
-Changes in his behavior had also been noticed including appearing to be agitated and venturing farther from his usual range.
-On December 12, he was located in a Los Feliz homeowner's backyard and tranquilized by the California Department of Fish and Wildlife.
-He was first triaged at the Los Angeles Zoo, and then taken to the San Diego Zoo Wildlife Alliance.
-Officials initially said he was in stable condition and were considering all options, including releasing P-22 back into the wild or keeping him in a wildlife sanctuary, but that euthanasia was off the table unless P-22 was determined to be suffering from a "really serious" health condition.
+In December 2022, the National Park Service and California Department of Fish and Wildlife announced they would capture P-22 to evaluate his health.
+Previously, the services had noticed changes in his behavior, including increased agitation and venturing farther from his usual range, culminating in two separate attacks on chihuahuas in Griffith Park's neighboring communities.
+P-22 was captured in a Los Feliz homeowner's backyard on December 12, after which he was triaged at the Los Angeles Zoo, then taken to the San Diego Zoo Wildlife Alliance.

-The next day, officials announced that P-22 would likely not be released back into Griffith Park, and that his health had deteriorated.
-According to the Department of Fish and Wildlife and the Park Service, he was found to be significantly underweight, with thinning fur, possible mange, and damage to his right eye, possibly from a vehicle—a vehicle collision with a mountain lion had been reported the night of December 11, and P-22's radio collar data supported the idea that he had been the mountain lion involved.
-Officials said P-22 would undergo further medical evaluations before a decision was made.
+Officials initially announced that P-22 was in stable condition and that he would not be euthanized unless he was suffering from a serious health condition.
+The next day, however, officials announced that P-22 would likely not be released back into Griffith Park, as he was significantly underweight, had thinning fur, possible mange, and his right eye was damaged, the latter likely due to a vehicle collision, as one had been reported the night before P-22's capture and P-22's radio collar data supported his involvement.
+P-22 was further examined at the San Diego Zoo Safari Park, where several serious health issues were discovered, including skull fractures, eye and skin injuries, and herniation of abdominal organs into his chest.
+P-22 was also found to be suffering from multiple long-term ailments, including stage 2 kidney failure, heart disease, a parasitic skin infection of Demodex gatoi, and weight loss (he weighed 90 lb instead of his usual 125 lb).

-He was examined by a team of doctors at the San Diego Zoo Safari Park which revealed serious health issues.
-His injuries included skull fractures, injuries to his right eye, skin injuries, and herniation of abdominal organs into his chest.
-In addition to those health issues, P-22 was found to be suffering from multiple longer-term medical problems, including stage 2 kidney failure, heart disease, a parasitic skin infection of Demodex gatoi, and weight loss (he weighed 90 lb instead of his typical 125 lb).
-On December 17, at 9:00 a.m., P-22 was euthanized.
-A necropsy found he had a systemic ringworm infection which was a first to find this concurrent with a demodectic mange infection in a California mountain lion.
-The examination confirmed that the multiple severe injuries and chronic conditions impaired his ability to function in the wild and would have lowered his quality of life if placed in human care.
+P-22 was euthanized on December 17, 2022 at 9:00 a.m.
+A necropsy found he had a systemic ringworm infection, making him the first documented case of a demodectic mange infection concurrent with a ringworm infection in a California mountain lion.
+The examination also confirmed that P-22's severe injuries and chronic conditions both impaired his ability to function in the wild and would have lowered his quality of life in human care.